veriqontrust/solidity-basics/README.md

-Includes comments explaining desgin choices and potential security considerations
+Includes comments explaining design choices and potential security considerations.

 ## Goal
 Build a strong foundation in Solidity and smart contract security as preparation for smart contract auditing.